 Carol City Middle Schools teacher mentoring program was designed to assist first year teachers in all aspects of teaching in the twenty first century.
-The District also provides opportunities for teacher mentoring through the MINT program discussed on page 10.
+The District also provides opportunities for teacher mentoring through the MINT program.

 Our pairing rationale is for the instructional coaches and teachers that have shown academic performance be pair with the first year teachers.
 Mentoring activities include lesson planning, peer observation and meeting opportunities to discuss academic/teaching strategies.